aron123/infosystems-20-21-II/README.md

-# JSON of products
+# Database of products

-The `products.json` file contains an array of product objects.
+The `products.json` file contains an array of product objects. `products.sql` contains a MySQL dump with the same data.

 ## Schema
 ```json